 He took part in several masterclasses, seminars and workshops with many composers such as Helmut Lachenmann, Julia Wolfe, Stefano Gervasoni, Michael Finnissy, Rebecca Saunders, Ivan Fedele, Filippo Perocco, and others.

-He is currently a PhD candidate at the Estonian Academy of Music and Theatre in Tallinn.
+He is currently pursuing a PhD degree in Artistic Research at the Estonian Academy of Music and Theatre in Tallinn.

 Since 2019 he is production assistant in “highSCORE Festival”.